box/box-python-sdk/docs/usage/authentication.md

 [as_user]: https://box-python-sdk.readthedocs.io/en/latest/boxsdk.object.html#boxsdk.object.cloneable.Cloneable.as_user

-Token Exchange
+Downscoping token
 --------------

-You can exchange a client's access token for one with a lower scope, in order to restrict the permissions for a child client or to pass to a less secure location (e.g. a browser-based app).
+You can downscope a client's access token for one with a lower scope, in order to restrict the permissions for a child client or to pass to a less secure location (e.g. a browser-based app).
 This is useful if you want to use the [Box UI Elements](https://developer.box.com/en/guides/embed/ui-elements/), since they generally